Research Team

 Jason Knouft, Saint Louis University, Department of Biology

-Eli D. Lazarus, University of Southampton, Geography & Environment Unit, Environmental Dynamics Lab
+Eli D. Lazarus, University of Southampton, UK, Geography & Environment Unit, Environmental Dynamics Lab

 Christine Costello, Penn State University, Agricultural and Biological Engineering